The major championships in equestrian sport run in a four-year cycle.

 The Paralympic Games is overseen by the International Paralympic Committee (IPC), with British athletes competing for the British Paralympic Association under the banner of ParalympicsGB.
 Para dressage, or para equestrian as it is known at the Games, is run with input from the Fédération Equestre Internationale (FEI), the international governing body for equestrian sport.

-The Paralympics Games will be held in Paris in the summer of 2025, click here for futher information.
+The Paralympics Games will be held in Paris in the summer of 2024, click here for further information.

-In para dressage, there has team and individual medals up for grabs, with gold, silver and bronze medals awarded to the combinations that make it onto the podium.
+In para dressage, there are team and individual medals up for grabs, with gold, silver and bronze medals awarded to the combinations that make it onto the podium.

 Vet inspections are carried out before the start of competition and again towards the end of competition to ensure that all horses are fit to compete.